St0wy/old-blog/src/content/blog/opengl-scene.md

   <img src="/opengl-scene/final.png" alt="final" />
 </div>

 Et voilà!
-It took a lot of effort, but we have out final image.
+It took a lot of effort, but we have our final image.

 ## Conclusion